-Our Low wattage Gorilla fans are perfect for this purpose as they save up to 65% of the energy and money at full speed, no matter how long you keep them on for.
+Our Low wattage Atomberg fans are perfect for this purpose as they save up to 65% of the energy and money at full speed, no matter how long you keep them on for.

 You can now hang your clothes inside your house and not worry about the tremendous increase in the electricity bill which you’ll have to pay off.